Hello friends! Hope this post finds you well and enjoying the last days of summer before the back to school craziness starts!

 I don’t claim to be an expert on anything, but I do hope this post has inspired you to use what you have.
 We don’t have to replace perfectly good furniture just because we’ve changed wall colors.
 And if you really must buy new, learn from my past mistakes, and shop for neutrals!!

 p.s.
-My “new” china cabinet is in place, styled, and oh so pretty.
+The “new” china cabinet is in place, styled, and oh so pretty.
 I’ll be sharing it next.
 Here’s a little teaser! :D:

 THRILLED TO BE FEATURED AT: